puzzle/ansible-training/content/labs/04.1/_index.en.md

   - Don't include the subfolder `/home/ansible/techlab/awx` with all its content in the archive.
   - Compress the archive using any supported type of compression.
   - Ensure an archive is created even if the source is one single file.
-  - Send this file via mail to an email adress.
+  - Send this file via mail to your own email adress.
 Note that you have to have valid credentials for a smtp server.
-Put these credentials to a password file `password_file.yml`.
+Put these credentials into a password file `password_file.yml`.
   - Run the playbook using the smtp password from the file `password_file.yml`
   - remove the password file `password_file.yml`